mike-jacks/typescript-ETA-Calculator/README.md

 Typescript ETA Calculator using React and typescript assignment.

-In this assignment I practiced using Typescript, React, and CSS modules.
-I added additional funtionality to convert speed and distance between different units.
+In this assignment, I practiced using Typescript, React, and CSS modules.
+I added additional functionality to convert speed and distance between different units.
 I also added error checking if fields are valid and added conditional HTML/CSS renderings if fields are valid or not.

 ## Setup to run locally